-The Santa Clara Valley Transportation Authority's (VTA) 2000 Measure A Transit Improvement Program (Measure A Program) was created in response to the Measure A ballot approved by the voters of Santa Clara County on November 7, 2000.
-The Measure A Program provides funding for the following ballot-specified projects:
+The Santa Clara Valley Transportation Authority's (VTA) 2000 Measure A Transit Improvement Program (the Measure A Program) was created in response to the Measure A ballot approved by the voters of Santa Clara County on November 7, 2000.
+The Measure A Program is responsible for a number of key capital transit improvement projects, among them the connection of the San Francisco Bay Area Rapid Transit District (BART) to Santa Clara County, increased bus and light rail service, and to provide for related operating expenses.